swiftlang/swift-evolution/proposals/XXXX-ConcurrentValueAndConcurrentClosures.md

 We propose defining a new attribute on function types named `@concurrent`.
 A `@concurrent` function type is safe to transfer across concurrency domains (and thus, it implicitly conforms to the `ConcurrentValue` protocol).
 To ensure memory safety, the compiler checks several things about values (e.g. closures and functions) that have `@concurrent` function type:

-1. Functions have `@concurrent` function type if their parameter and result types all conform to `ConcurrentValue`, they capture no values (e.g. global functions and closures / nested functions with no captures), and have no `inout` arguments.
-2. Closures that have `@concurrent` function type are checked to ensure their parameter and result types all conform to `ConcurrentValue`.
-Furthermore, they implicitly capture local values by-value (which are immutable like a `let` value) and require that the captured values conform to `ConcurrentValue`.
-3. Nested functions declarations that close over values may be marked with the `@concurrent` attribute (`@concurrent func local() {}`), given them a `@concurrent` function type.
-This causes them to obey the same rules as `@concurrent` closures, diagnosing cases where they try to capture non-`ConcurrenValue` values or mutate captured values.
+1. A function can be marked `@concurrent`.
+Any captures must also conform to `ConcurrentValue`.
+2. Closures that have `@concurrent` function type can only use by-value captures.
+Captures of immutable values introduced by `let` are implicitly by-value; any other capture must be specified via a capture list: \
+`let prefix: String = ... \
+var suffix: String = …  \
+strings.parallelMap { [suffix] in prefix + $0 + suffix }` \
+The types of all captured values must conform to `ConcurrentValue`.
-4. Accessors are not currently allowed to participate with the `@concurrent` system as of this proposal.
+3. Accessors are not currently allowed to participate with the `@concurrent` system as of this proposal.
 It would be straight-forward to allow getters to do so in a future proposal if there was demand for this.

-The `@concurrent` attribute to function types is orthogonal to the existing `@escaping` attribute, but it works the same way.  `@concurrent` functions are always subtypes of non-`@concurrent` functions, and implicitly downconvert when needed.
+The `@concurrent` attribute to function types is orthogonal to the existing `@escaping` attribute, but it works the same way.  `@concurrent` functions are always subtypes of non-`@concurrent` functions, and implicitly convert when needed.
 Similarly, closure expressions infer the `@concurrent` bit from context just like `@escaping` closures do.

 We can revisit the example from the motivation section -- it may be declared like this: